TempestJayKo/AJ-AiMobs/README.md

 # AJ-AiMobs

-Download the pack to get both function files

 The Phillop Starter Pack file is used if you do not have a model to animate and you have never used Animated Java before

 You only need to download the AiMob file if you are just looking on how to pair your mob to an entity This is not a Datapack, It is a function file